 - Passion Fruit Cheesecake with toasted macadamia nuts

-We didn’t get the chance to try the pork slider or spam hash (my husband didn’t realize it was a hash until too late or we would’ve tried it), but the tuna tataki and passion fruit cheesecake made Hawaii proud.
+We didn’t get the chance to try the savory dishes but the passion fruit cheesecake made Hawaii proud.

-Refreshment Port used to be home to the delicious cronut (one of the items on my best Disney World food list) but now it’s become the home of the poutine it seems.
+Refreshment Port used to be home to the delicious cronut (one of the items on my best Disney World snacks list) but now it’s become the home of the poutine it seems.
 I wish they’d bring back the cronut.

 Australia (Near Port of Entry)

 As someone who went to Australia a few years ago, we were really excited to see the Australia menu.
 I was so glad to see that they replaced the deconstructed pavlova from a few years ago with a delicious looking cake!

 - Grilled Sweet and Spicy Bushberry Shrimp with pepper, onion, snap peas, and sweet chili sauce